 BRDD students have changed their majors at RISD.
 Most often this occurs between their "soft" declaration in the spring semester of the first year and their re-declaration in the spring semester of the second year.
 The feasibility of changing a major is really dependent upon when the student makes the change, what major a student is switching from and into, and the number of requirements the student has remaining to complete their Brown degree.
 Similarly, the feasibility of changing a student's Brown concentration depends.
 Requirements towards Brown concentrations range, with some concentrations requiring 9 courses and others more than 20.
 The feasibility of changing a concentration is also really dependent upon when the student makes the change, what concentration a student is switching from and into, and the number of requirements the student has remaining to complete their RISD degree.
 At both RISD and Brown, some areas of study require specific attention to sequencing of courses and some courses are only offered in certain semesters.
 Changing a major or concentration requires close advising and may or may not be possible.
 Students in the Brown|RISD Dual Degree Program must complete their degrees over a period of 10 semesters or 5 years.

 The BRDD Program is demanding as students work to complete two degrees over a five year period.
 If study abroad is an important part of a student's experience, the student works closely with the Dual Degree Advisor to see how it may be possible during the five year course of study.
 BRDD students have spent a semester abroad on RISD European Honors Program, in a RISD global exchange program, or on a Brown study abroad program.
 These students have had to carefully plan ahead to make sure that credits they need towards one or both of their degrees were available abroad and that they still would meet all degree requirements within ten semesters.
 BRDD students have also taken advantage of other opportunities abroad.
 These have included RISD Wintersession travel programs and summer study abroad programs, through Brown, RISD, or another institution.
-Some students have also received a Brown UTRA (Undergraduate Teaching and Research Award) to conduct work abroad in the summer with a faculty member.
+Some students have also received a Brown UTRA (Undergraduate Teaching and Research Award) or the Edward Guiliano '72 Global Fellowship to conduct a project abroad.
 At times, students have also sought out summer internships abroad.

 Yes!
 Creating an accessible College Hill community in which students can fully access learning and community resources is a priority at both Brown and RISD.
 Each of our campuses has an office dedicated to coordinating services for students who may have different physical, psychological, and learning needs.
 Links to each office are provided below: